s3339615/assign1/partE/README.md

 -------------------------
 -Twitter get problem cannot finish.

--View the wine name cannot finish, but I try to write some code in the search_result.php and comment it.

 Any other notes for the marker:
 -------------------------------
+-Start the session in the searching.php.

 -In the search_result.php can back to the searching.php by the href.

--In the view_wine_name.php user can end the session and also back to the searching.php.
+-In the view_wine_names.php can end the session and back to the search page.